Mates09/ToDo-react/README.md

  To-Do App Documentation
 Overview

-This project is a responsive, modern To-Do application built with React.
-The app includes task categorization, status management, priority filtering, and a JSON-based local storage system.
-The design uses a colorful, dark-themed, and minimalistic interface with hover and modal effects.
-Features
+Basit ToDo app in React

    Task Management: Users can add, edit, delete, and manage task statuses (“To Do,” “In Progress,” “Done”).
-    Priority Filtering: Filter tasks by priority level to manage tasks based on importance.
-    Responsive Design: Layout adapts to various screen sizes, stacking columns vertically on smaller screens.
-    Modern UI: Features a modal-based form, hover effects, color gradients, and flexible button states.
-    Persistent Storage: Tasks are saved in a data.json file (serving as a mock database), updated dynamically.
+    Priority Filtering: Filter tasks by priority level to manage tasks based on importance, Persistent Storage: Tasks are saved in a data.json file (serving as a mock database), updated dynamically.

-Folder Structure

-Key Components

-    App.js: The main component initializing the app layout, fetching data, and managing global state.
-    TaskList.js: Organizes tasks into columns based on their status (To Do, In Progress, Done).
-    TaskCard.js: Displays individual task information, allowing for status changes, priority filtering, and deletion.
-    AddTaskModal.js: Handles task addition through a popup modal with basic form validation. dataHandler.js: Utility functions for reading and writing to data.json, simulating a database.

 Setup